 These ATM lessons will be specifically geared toward dancers, focusing on placement and flexibility.

 No prior dance experience needed.
-These classes are designed to encourage movement expressions through improvisation techniques founded upon the free approach to dance and movement pioneered by Barbara Mettler.
+These classes are designed to encourage movement expressions through improvisation techniques.
 Students will be guided through movement explorations to build self awareness, expand movement vocabulary and discover new ways to dance.
 Together we create an inclusive, participatory and collaborative environment where each dancer can contribute his/her unique creative energy to the group.
 This class involves movement rituals and studies rooted in Skinner Releasing Technique™ principles, images, yoga, improvisation, and authentic movement.
 In this class we will look at the internal landscape of the body and how it relates to the external landscape of our world.
 We will move bringing light to our movement experience to explore and expand.
 Lots of breathe awareness and an opportunity for gentle hands on approaches to spacious alignment, full of beauty and grace.
 Be prepared for some deep listening to the rhythms of the body and playful, spontaneous explosions of movement.

 Combining the fundamentals of ballet and modern dance, class begins at the barre and expands into center work and combinations.
 Students gain conceptual tools for understanding movement phenomena and build basic technical skills through dynamic phrases that explore the rhythmic complexity, expressive range and physicality.

 Develop and tone your muscles and core, while enhancing your sense of flow and coordination in space and rhythm.
 Gain some solid technical skills that you can apply to any dance form, while also contributing and understanding your own creative style.
 Fun and dynamic combinations are built around particular weekly themes.